-‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucios Gets Sexual With Giuliana?
+‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucious Gets Sexual With Giuliana?

 A post shared by Empire (@empirefox) on

-According to the official synopsis of Empire Season 3 Episode 14, Cookie will break some shocking news to Lucios, which will make him nervous about the future.
+According to the official synopsis of Empire Season 3 Episode 14, Cookie will break some shocking news to Lucious, which will make him nervous about the future.
 The promo shows that Cookie is talking about Angelo, who is giving enough hints about a marriage proposal.
 She is completely aware that the proposal is going to change a lot of things between her and her former husband.
-This is apparently the shocking news that makes Lucios nervous about the future of his relationship with Cookie.
+This is apparently the shocking news that makes Luscious nervous about the future of his relationship with Cookie.
 He still thinks that he had something really special with Cookie.
-The promo for Empire Season 3 Episode 14 takes a look at the past romance between Lucios and Cookie.
+The promo for Empire Season 3 Episode 14 takes a look at the past romance between Lucious and Cookie.

 It’s about to get WILD on the final five episodes of #Empire this season.